jaceksan/pex-test/README.md

 It is possible to tune [configuration](pex_test_solution.yaml), e.g. amount of memory available for queries, parallelism, ...

+## Results

 Results (csv files) are generated into results/<hostname from config>/<query label>.csv.

+Results and be copied into a sheet, then use "split to columns" feature.

+## Investigation

 (Not only) All report (SELECT) queries are labelled (/*+ label(<label text>) */, so they can be tracked inside Vertica, e.g.:
 ```sql92